-The fall 2020 McConnell Scholars Program application is now closed.
+The Fall 2021 McConnell Scholars Program application is now open.

 The McConnell Scholars Program is a prestigious enrichment program aimed at Kentucky residents who have demonstrated outstanding leadership potential and are committed to the principles of scholarship, leadership and service.
 There are 10 awards given each year, and the program has produced more than 200 successful alumni.
 The program is open to Kentucky high school graduates with a minimum 3.5 GPA.
 Applicants must at least minor in political science.

 The amount of the award will be determined by a selections committee, but typically will include full tuition, and an allowance for room, board and books.
 Additionally, each scholar will receive an all-expenses paid trip to Washington, D.C., an extended study abroad to China and annual leadership retreats throughout Kentucky.
 In addition, each Scholar may apply for funding to support individual travel and internship plans.
 Recipients develop leadership skills through liberal arts seminars, great book discussions, domestic and international internships and a variety of networking opportunities.
 Past participants have met world leaders including two sitting presidents, two Supreme Court Justices, six Secretaries of State, and numerous U.S. Senators, ambassadors and leaders of foreign nations.